 One of the constants from the early 1980's, through my family and independent phases, and continuing now in my semi-retired phase is my favorite rocking chair.

-That describes my identity in a nutshell.
+That describes my personal identity in a nutshell.
 You may be interested in other aspects such as my family of origin or Great-grandma Dover's Autobiography.